BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

 ### Greater Tourmaline Desert

 If you want to just blaze through the story, head straight up in the desert until you reach an area with tons of trains, then complete the 1R253 Scrapyard section and proceed from there.
-There are tons and tons of actually good Pokemon and items that become available around the desert, so we'll spend a while exploring side areas for now.
+There are tons and tons of actually good Pokémon and items that become available around the desert, so we'll spend a while exploring side areas for now.

 So, the most dreaded part of writing this guide for me has finally arrived.
 I'll briefly explain the problem as well as my approach.
-Note that this all really doesn't matter much if you're not going out of your way to collect all the hidden items so you can just grab the items and Pokemon that you want and ignore the complications.
+Note that this all really doesn't matter much if you're not going out of your way to collect all the hidden items so you can just grab the items and Pokémon that you want and ignore the complications.

 Essentially the greater part of Tourmaline Desert is really huge.
 That alone makes it hard to point to specific items.
 However there are actually 4 versions of this large map depending on where the desert's oasis currently is, which is randomly determined to start.
 Each of these four maps has its own set of hidden items as well.